Business acumen: Development

 Programs designed to improve an individual or group's business acumen have supported the recognition of the concept as a significant topic in the corporate world.
 Executive Development Associates' 2009/2010 survey of Chief Learning Officers, Senior Vice Presidents of Human Resources, and Heads of Executive and Leadership Development listed business acumen as the second most significant trend in executive development.
 A 2011 report explores the impact of business acumen training on an organization in terms of intangibles and more tangible expressions of value.
-The findings support the notion that business acumen is a learned skill - developed on the job by learning the required skills from knowledge mentors while working in different employment positions.
+The findings support the notion that business acumen is a learned skill — developed on the job by learning the required skills from knowledge mentors while working in different employment positions.
 They also suggest that the learning process ranges widely, from structured internal company training programs, to an individual's self-chosen moves from one position to another.

 The combination of these reports and surveys indicate that business acumen is a learned skill of increasing importance within the corporate world.
 There are different types of business acumen development programs available:

 Business simulations

 A business simulation is another corporate development tool used to increase business acumen.
 Several companies offer business simulations as a way to educate mid-level managers and non-financial leaders within their organization on cash flow and financial-decision-making processes.
 Their forms can vary from computer simulations to boardgame-style simulations.
+While offering an interactive learning experience, the extent to which these simulations replicate the complexities and pressures of real-world business scenarios remains questionable.
+Furthermore, the lack of behavioral baselines prevents the measurement of any tangible behavioral impact on participants.
+Critics also argue that the artificial nature of many simulations limits their real-world relevance.

 Psychological assessments

 The advent of personal assessments for business acumen is based in the emerging theories of behavioral finance and attempts to correlate innate personality traits with positive financial outcomes.
 This method approaches business acumen not as entirely based in either knowledge or experience, but on the combination of these and other factors which comprise an individual's financial personality or "signature".
-The results from this research have been limited, but noteworthy.